 Without having to manage your On-Premises endpoints, connect your users to their On-Premises applications and file servers.

-From your browser, you may grant and revoke user access to VPN and Wi-Fi networks.
-Also secure your account with Multi-Factor Authentication.
+Grant and revoke user access to VPN and Wi-Fi networks from browser itself.
+Also secure your account with Multi-Factor Authentication (MFA).

 Our Other Identity & Access Management Products